 If you’re wondering if Google PageSpeed Insights score matters, our short answer is: yes.
-Google PageSpeed Insights is important.
+Google PageSpeed Insights grade is important (and reliable).

 It hasn’t always been like that for us.
 In the past, we said that you shouldn’t care about the Google PageSpeed Insights score because the grade alone wasn’t an indicator of speed.